RALIST/game/Wasteland Chronicles.md

 - Each enemy type has unique attack patterns and behaviors, requiring players to adapt their tactics accordingly.
 - Some enemies may have special abilities or resistances, adding further complexity to combat encounters.

+**Enemy AI:**
+- Enemy AI will have preset tactics but adapt to player strategies by switching attack patterns if their current one fails repeatedly.
+AI difficulty scales with player level and location difficulty.
 ### Combat Difficulty

 - Combat difficulty scales with the player's level and group size, ensuring challenging encounters throughout the game.